eropple/fastify-openapi3/README.md

 [![NPM version](https://img.shields.io/npm/v/@eropple/fastify-openapi3)](https://www.npmjs.com/package/@eropple/fastify-openapi3) [![CI](https://github.com/eropple/fastify-openapi3/actions/workflows/ci.yaml/badge.svg)](https://github.com/eropple/fastify-openapi3/actions/workflows/ci.yaml)

 ## What is it? ##
-This is a library to help you generate [OpenAPI 3.1](https://spec.openapis.org/oas/v3.1.0)-compliant specs from your [Fastify](https://www.fastify.io/) app.
+This is a library to help you generate [OpenAPI 3.1](https://spec.openapis.org/oas/v3.1.0)-compliant (or 3.0.3 if you do a little work on your own) specs from your [Fastify](https://www.fastify.io/) app.
 Others exist, but to my mind don't scratch the itch that the best OAS tooling does: making it faster and easier to create correct specs and valid API clients from those specs.
 Because of my [own](https://github.com/modern-project/modern-ruby) [background](https://github.com/eropple/nestjs-openapi3) in building OpenAPI libraries, and my growing appreciation for Fastify, I decided to take a crack at it.

 This library presupposes that you use [`@sinclair/typebox`](https://github.com/sinclairzx81/typebox) to define the JSON schema used in your requests, and from that JSON Schema derives types.
 (Ergonomics for non-TypeScript users is specifically out-of-scope.)
 It will walk all your routes, determine your schema, and extract and deduplicate those schemas to present a relatively clean and easy-to-use OpenAPI document.
 It'll then also serve JSON and YAML versions of your specification, as well as host an interactive API explorer with try-it-out features courtesy of [Rapidoc](https://mrin9.github.io/RapiDoc/).